Have a question?

 How do I reserve a Library meeting room or event space?

-We have two meeting room reservation systems: One for the Central Library, located downtown, and another for the meeting rooms in branches.
+Visit Branch Meeting Rooms to book a meeting room or study room at a neighborhood branch.
+Visit Central Library Meeting Rooms to book a meeting room or event space at the Central Library.
 The meeting rooms and event spaces at the Central library are available to rent for private events for a fee.
 The meeting rooms in our branches are free to use if your event is free and open to the public.

 How can I get free Museum Passes?